-Coffee Gator claims that this kettle is the Lamborghini of the coffee world!
-That’s a tall claim, especially for something as simple as a kettle.
+Coffee Gator claims that this kettle is the Lamborghini of the coffee world, while it did well in our Gooseneck kettle roundup here, this is a tall claim, especially for something as simple as a kettle.
 Let’s put this pour over kettle to the test and find out if it’s as good as they say.

 Design – 4.5/5

 A surgical-grade stainless steel body with a brushed metal finish and a beautiful modern design make this kettle a definite eye-catcher.
 Its triple-layered, anti-rust base ensures that you will be able to enjoy making your coffee in this kettle for years to come.